Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all errors in the list are selected.

 - [VIEW]
-  Click this button to view a selected error.
-This button is only displayed if a single checkbox in the list of line errors is selected.
+  Click this button to display the the *Detail of log message "Log message title"* view of the selected error.
+Alternatively, you can click directly a row in the list to display the corresponding error.
+This button is only displayed if a single checkbox in the list of errors is selected.

 [comment]: <> (Check, ob das stimmt, wenn errors vorhanden.
 Vielleicht: This button is only displayed if a checkbox in the list of errors is selected.
 In checkbox oben dann: Only one checkbox can be selected at a time.)

-The list displays all errors available.
+The list displays all errors of the selected order.
+Depending on the settings, the displayed columns may vary.
 All fields are read-only.
-Depending on the settings, the displayed columns may vary.

 - *Log ID*
   Log identification number.
 The ID number is automatically assigned by the system.